Keith Jackson (media executive): Beginnings

 At ASOPA (1962–63), Jackson and student teacher colleagues established the literary magazine Vortex and Jackson wrote many scripts and acted in the revue, The Natives Are Restless, staged at Mosman Town Hall in 1963.
 Within months of Jackson arriving in Papua New Guinea, he and teaching colleague Murray V. Bladwell (1941-2019) established the fortnightly Kundiawa News (1964–66), a stencil-based publication circulating 300 copies.
 The only complete set of 50 issues is held by the National Library of Australia.

-During this period Jackson was recruited as a freelance news correspondent for the Port Moresby branch of the Australian Broadcasting Commission (ABC) and was later contracted by the ABC to write educational radio scripts.
+During this period Jackson freelanced as a reporter for the Port Moresby branch of the Australian Broadcasting Commission (ABC) and was later contracted by the ABC to write educational radio scripts.
 These capabilities were noticed by the Department of Education which, in late 1966, transferred him to Port Moresby as editor of the School Paper and other publications.
 During this period he continued to freelance for the ABC as a writer, actor and producer and contributed to early issues of the controversial satirical magazine Black and White.

 Australian Broadcasting Commission (ABC)

 Late in 1967 Jackson was recruited by the ABC to its permanent staff of educational broadcast producers in Papua New Guinea, receiving further training at the ABC Training School at Kings Cross in Sydney.
-Through 1968-69 he produced some 250 radio broadcasts on current affairs, social studies and English language, mainly for primary school students.
+Through 1968 and 1969 he produced some 250 radio broadcasts on current affairs, social studies and English language, mainly for primary school students.
 He also reported on athletics for the Papua New Guinea Post-Courier, including covering the sport at the second South Pacific Games in Port Moresby in 1969.

 Radio Rabaul

-In 1970 Jackson successfully applied for a management job in the radio service operated by the Papua New Guinea Department of Information and Extension Services.
+In 1970 Jackson successfully applied for a management role in the radio service operated by the Papua New Guinea Department of Information and Extension Services.
 His first assignment was to Rabaul in New Britain as assistant manager and news director of Radio Rabaul.
 It was a turbulent time in the region, where land alienation issues had triggered a protracted and sometimes violent uprising by the Mataungan Association, a proto-independence movement.
 As a government radio station, Radio Rabaul was perceived by much of the population as an instrument of colonial propaganda and became a target of hostility.
 In the performance of newsgathering and other duties, at times Jackson came under threat.
 He later wrote that the political ferment taught him much about communicating in situations of civil strife.